nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 This complexity is greatly simplified when using the AWS DynamoDB Document Client.

-As you can see in the example[^23] below data can be provided as it is as variable and the data type will be inferred and translated to the DynamoDB data type.
+As you can see in the second example[^23] below which shows the same operation with the Document Client.
+Data can be provided as it is as variable and the data type will be inferred and translated to the DynamoDB data type.

-So instead of writing boolean data with the key “BOOL” and the value itself as String for example “true”.
-We can just pass the value **true **as it is and let the client handle the conversion.
+So instead of writing boolean data with the key “BOOL” and the value itself as String (“true”) we can just pass the value **true **as it is and let the client handle the conversion.

 ```